bfarnam/Windows4Toughbook/WIM Utilities/README.md

 If you just run img.ps1 you will get a help screen which shows all of the commands.

 Some of the most helpful are combine, which takes all of the .SWM files (i.e. install.swm and install2.swm) and combines them into a singel install.wim which you can then mount as an offline image to perform modifications on.
-When you are down, you can then split the single image back up to recopy back to the bootable USB drive to install.
+When you are done, you can then split the single image back up to recopy back to the bootable USB drive to install.

 appx-util.ps1 is a helpful utility which allows you to remove pre-provisioned .appx files such as cortana, all the xbox utils, etc.  appx-util.ini, which is created the first time you run appx-util.ps1, contains the paths and file names as well as offline registry paths.